Monogram Etiquette 101: Your Guide to Correct Monogram Styles

 Option 2: His and Hers Monogram

-There are two schools of thought on the order in which a couple’s monogram should appear and either order is acceptable.
+When it comes to monogram etiquette, there are two schools of thought on the order in which a couple’s monogram should appear and either order is acceptable.
 We recommend that once an order for initials is decided on that all future items are monogrammed in this same order for aesthetic purposes, but that’s just us!
 There’s no right or wrong way to style your family monogram!

 Style One: Ladies First